 Fumewort may be planted via seeds or bulbs, with the latter being the easiest method of growing fumewort.
 Many reputable retailers sell fumewort bulbs.
-When growing from bulbs, plant them 3-4 inches (7.5 to 10 cm.) deep and 3-4 inches apart in the autumn.
+When growing from bulbs, plant them 3-4 inches (7.5-10 cm.) deep and 3-4 inches (7.5-10 cm.) apart in the autumn.
 Cover with a few inches of mulch to help retain moisture and keep the bulbs cool.

 If planting common fumewort by seed, please keep in mind that the seeds require a cold treatment in order to sprout properly.
 Direct sowing seed outdoors in the fall is recommended.
 If starting seed indoors, you will need to break the seed dormancy by inducing cold stratification.